 Ways to Serve

 The best part about this Mexican chicken and rice is that you can serve it MANY different ways!
-Scoop it into bowls or use for tacos, burritos, enchiladas, over a bed of lettuce, on top of nachos, or in a stuffed pepper.
+Scoop it into bowls, make it into a bean burrito, or use for tacos, enchiladas, over a bed of lettuce, on top of nachos, or in a stuffed pepper.
 It’s the perfect meal to transform leftovers into a totally different dish!

 This dish is super easy to customize based on what you have on hand.
 Below are a few easy substitutes you can make without sacrificing any flavor.